eshaan-c/FlavorFind/README.md

 Clone the repository.

-Install the required dependencies:
+# Install dependencies
 cd flavor-find/server
 npm install

-# Install client-side dependencies
 cd ../client
 npm install

-Start the server and client:

-cd ../server
-npm start

 # Start the client (in a new terminal window)
 cd ../client
+npm start

+cd ../server
 npm start

 The client and server should both now be running in two terminals.